Short biography of Michelangelo

 Michelangelo Buonarroti was born on 6 March 1475, in a Florentine village called Caprese.
 His father was a serving magistrate of the Florentine Republic and came from an important family.

 However, Michelangelo did not wish to imitate his father’s career and was attracted to the artistic world.
-At the time, this was considered an inferior occupation for a family of his standing.
+At the time, being an artist was considered an inferior occupation for a family of his standing.
 But, aged 13, Michelangelo was apprenticed to Domenico Ghirlandaio, the leading fresco wall painter in Florence.
 Here Michelangelo learned some of the basic painting techniques and also taught himself new skills such as sculpting.

 His next most famous sculpture was his huge undertaking of a life-size David.
 This was hewn from a huge block of marble dragged down from a nearby Florentine mine.
 Michelangelo created a masterpiece, a perfection of the human form, and many agreed that Michelangelo had surpassed his classic predecessors.
 David was put pride of place in front of the seat of Florentine government.

 In 1505, Pope Julius II summoned Michelangelo to Rome and commissioned him in a number of projects.
 The first was to create a magnificent tomb.
 However, this ran into problems as the Pope later diverted funds to the ambitious scheme to rebuild St Peter’s.
 Michelangelo was quick to anger – it did not matter even if it was the Pope.
 But the Pope deflected Michelangelo’s anger and, through a combination of persuasion, threat and flattery later offered Michelangelo a new commission to paint the ceiling of the Sistine Chapel.